ava-labs/avalanchego/vms/platformvm/docs/chain_time_update.md

 One of the P-chain's main responsibilities is to record staking periods of any staker (i.e. any validator or delegator) on any subnet to duly reward their activity.

-The P-chain tracks a network agreed timestamp called `ChainTime` that allows nodes to reach agreement about when a staker starts and stops its staking time.
+The P-chain tracks a network agreed timestamp called `ChainTime` that allows nodes to reach agreement about when a staker starts and stops staking.
 These start/stop times are basic inputs to determine whether the staker should be rewarded based on what percentage of `ChainTime` it was perceived as active from other validators.

 Note that this `ChainTime` has nothing to do with the `Snowman++` timestamp. `Snowman++` timestamps are local times used to reduce network congestion and have no role in rewarding of any staker.

 ## Pre Blueberry fork context

-Before Blueberry fork activation, `ChainTime` was incremented by an `AdvanceTimeTx` transaction, being included into a `ProposalBlock` block type.
+Before the Blueberry fork activation, `ChainTime` was incremented by an `AdvanceTimeTx` transaction, being included into a `ProposalBlock` block type.
 Validators voted on `ChainTime` advance by accepting either the `CommitBlock` or the `AbortBlock` following the `ProposalBlock`. `ChainTime` was moved ahead only if the `CommitBlock` was accepted.

 `AdvanceTimeTx` transactions are zero-fee transactions subject to three main validations: